jbrowneuk/jblog/README.md

 (or `yarn install`) to do this.

-Once this is complete, a live-reload development server can be run with `npm start`.
+Once this is complete, a live-reload development server can be run with `npm run serve`.
 This server can be accessed by visiting http://localhost:4200 in a web browser.
 Every time there is a code change, the web browser will automatically reload with the latest changes.
+The server will serve a _development_ build of the site.

-Alternatively, running `npm run build` will generate a `dist` folder that can be upload onto a web server containing a _debug_ version of the site.
-To generate a _production_ build, run `npm run build:prod`.
+Running `npm run build` will generate a `dist` folder that can be upload onto a web server containing.
+This is a _production_ build and therefore with minification and tree shaking applied.

-Debug and Production builds request the backend from different locations.
-These are set in the environment files found in `/src/environments/`:
+Different configurations of the site builds request the backend from different locations.
+These are provided by the files in `apps/jblog/src/environments/` which will be swapped in to the build using the values defined in `apps/jblog/project.json`.

-- Debug uses `environment.ts`
-- Production uses `environment.prod.ts`

-Anything else falls back to debug unless specified in `/.angular-cli.json`.

-### Back-end
+## Unit testing

+Running `npm run test` will run unit tests using the Jest testing framework.
+Jest emulates a browser using JSDom so these tests should be able to run on environments without a browser installed (i.e. CI pipelines).

+# Developing and running the back-end

 To get the back-end to work, the configuration file and SQLite databases need to be generated.

-#### Enabling administration panel

-The authentication stuff is powered by Firebase-JWT.
-Install using composer.
+## Enabling authentication

+While having a user account set up for the site is optional (you can add posts by modifying the database directly), the authentication libraries _need_ to be fetched using composer before the back-end can be run.

+`php ./composer.phar install`

+The rest of this section is optional if user setup is unwanted.

 Generate a private and public key pair for JWT signing by running the following: